Stochastic-Batman/Martltsera/README.md

 # Martltsera ✍️
 Character-level Seq2Seq Georgian Spellchecker

-Martltsera ("Spelling") is uses recurrent neural networks (GRU/LSTM) to correct misspelled Georgian words.
+Martltsera ("მართლწერა", meaning "Spelling" in Georgian) is uses recurrent neural networks (GRU/LSTM) to correct misspelled Georgian words.
 It operates on a character level, learning the intrinsic orthography of the language to fix typos, missing characters, and keyboard slips.

 ## Project Structure